The Legend of the Blue Horse

 All this brings up a thought.
 A lot of companies spend their dollars on scholarships and endowments at the college level.
 This is a fine and noble thing to do.
 But we were wondering, how many companies might step up and offer their funding to America’s grade schools?

 It seems like that money could go a long way toward uplifting the level of our primary education, to better prepare our kids for high school.
 It’s understandable why any business would want to solicit talent that is ready to join their ranks.
 But the need seems to be so pressing at the primary and high school levels, particularly the inner city schools or schools which primarily serve our minorities.
 The kids at these schools are in real danger of not getting the tools to compete.
 We simply can’t afford to create a society where the gulf between “haves” and “have-nots” is too big to surmount.
-That problem, it seems to us, starts at the neighborhood grade school level.

 Fortunately, the schools we went to seem to be performing in a superlative way.
 But, if you’re like me, you’ve probably seen those schools that are well, frankly, being left behind.
 Along with their students.